 - How common are neural tube defects in New Zealand?

-- What is the current policy on folic acid supplementation for reducing NTDs?
+- What is the policy on folic acid supplementation for reducing NTDs?

 - Can we increase folate intake?